David Cameron (rower): Personal

-During his representative rowing career and in the ten years that followed, Cameron worked in Financial Services including roles at Westpac Bank, National Australia Bank and J.P.
-Morgan.
+During his representative rowing career and in the ten years that followed, Cameron worked in financial services, including roles at Westpac, National Australia Bank and JPMorgan Chase.

 Cameron went on to complete a bachelor's degree in Science (Physics and Earth Sciences) at the University of Sydney and a Master of Education at the University of New England.
 In 2015 he moved into teaching and has taught at Newington College.
 In 2019, he commenced teaching at the Cranbrook School in Sydney's eastern suburbs where he also coaches rowing.
 Following his successful rowing career, Cameron has coached school and club rowing with coaching appointments in Sydney at The King's School (2001–2003), Newington College (2014–2018) and Leichhardt Rowing Club (since 2015).
 He has been an Australian Army reservist since 2014.

 Cameron was married to politician and Olympic skier Zali Steggall from 1999 until their separation in 2006.
 They have two children from their marriage.